How To Write An Apology Letter

 Begin your letter by acknowledging the wrongdoing, apologizing, and offering a detailed account of the incident.
 It's important that the recipient knows that you clearly understand what went on, and where you went wrong.

 You can easily do both in the opening of the letter.
 For example,

 I'd like to apologize for my words and actions on Wednesday at the club.
 I should have been more supportive of both you and your ideas when you presented them.

 Being the last person to join our group, I saw that you were unsure of yourself and I used that to undermine your confidence.
 You were obviously well prepared and I shot down your ideas before even giving you the chance to explain them fully.

-2.Acknowledge the hurt or damage done and take responsibility.
-You need to be able to show the person you're apologizing to, that you can see things from their point of view, can place yourself in their shoes, and take responsibility for your words and actions.
+You need to be able to convey empathy, to show the recipient that you can see things from their point of view, and take responsibility for your words and actions.

-This becomes the main body of the letter.
+This will make up the main body of your apology letter.

 I could see the hurt in your eyes and yet I continued to criticize.
 I placed you in a bad light in front of our friends and other members and I had no right or reason to do that.
 I intentionally embarrassed you and made you and everyone else there uncomfortable.
 More importantly I hurt you.

 The truth is I was stressed about work and in a bad mood, and I took it out on you.
 There is no excuse for my behavior and I really am sorry.